pottedmeat7/OpenVR-WalkInPlace/Readme.md

 There is also a client-side API which other programs can use to communicate with the driver.
 This API should be powerful enough to also support the development of full-fledged motion-controller drivers.

 # Step Detection Motivation
-I have done work with step detection locomotion with mobile phone VR games.
+@pottedmeat - I have done work with step detection locomotion with mobile phone VR games.
 So once I got my vive I was also interested in the options.
 Once I saw the functionality of the Original OpenVR-InputEmulator I linked the functionality to the ability to detect and "emulate" a step.
 In the long run I hope this functionality to provide a very seemless and pleasant WIP locomotion experience for those interested in trying the walking in place method.

 # Features